Now we wait and see

 Daphne’s Heat Cycle and Clyde’s Foot

 Daphne is DUE, I mean really DUE for her heat cycle.
 So I keep looking for signs, i.e., blood on the floor.
 She is roommates with Clyde until she comes into heat.
-She will bred to Limu ( https://shepherdsight.com/2026/02/25/i-found-the-right-boy/ )when she comes into heat.
+She will be bred to Limu ( https://shepherdsight.com/2026/02/25/i-found-the-right-boy/ )when she comes into heat.

 I saw blood on the floor yesterday, but alas, after some exploration, I found that Clyde had an abrasion on the pad of his front paw.
 Had to clean it up and put antiseptic on it, and he’ll be fine.